YumiNoona/Vegetaro/README.md

  🧟 Vegetaro - Godot Wave Survivor Game

-Vegetaro is a high-action wave-based survivor game built in Godot 4.4, combining fast-paced combat, boss fights, upgrades, and shop mechanics.
+Vegetaro is a high-action, wave-based survivor game built in Godot 4.4.
+Battle through 100+ waves of relentless enemies and bosses, collect loot, upgrade your arsenal, and build unique passive synergies.
+Inspired by Brotato, Vampire Survivors, and arcade-style horde games.

 ---

  🛠️ Core Systems

-- 🧠 Wave Spawner
+- 🧠 Modular Wave Spawner
-  Progressive enemy spawns with scaling difficulty every round.
+  - Progressive enemy spawns with scaling difficulty and boss waves every few rounds.
+  - Fully configurable wave and boss logic.

+- 👹 Boss Encounters
+  - Modular boss system: each boss can have unique second-phase mechanics, camera shake, minion spawns, and more.
+  - Bosses become more dangerous as their HP drops.

-- 💰 Shop System
+- 💰 Shop & Currency System
-  Between waves, spend coins or gems to:
+  - Spend coins or gems between waves to:
-  - Upgrade your weapons
+    - Upgrade weapons
-  - Buy passives to increase damage, survivability, or income
+    - Buy modular passives (damage, survivability, income, special effects)
+    - Watch rewarded ads for premium items (WIP)

 - ⚡ Upgrade Panel
-  After each wave, players are presented with powerful stat upgrades if they’ve hit certain limits.
+  - After each wave, choose from powerful stat upgrades, with probabilities influenced by your luck stat.

+- 📦 Modular Passive System
+  - Add or remove any stat (damage, crit, armor, etc.) via a single, clean Inspector interface.
+  - Special passives: Momentum, Glass Cannon, Static Field, Retaliation, Unstoppable, and more.
+  - All passives are type-safe, self-documenting, and easy to extend.

-- 💎 Currency System
+- 💎 Currency & Monetization
-  - Coins from enemies
-  - Gems from rewards or ads
+  - Coins from enemies, gems from ads or rewards.
-  - Premium upgrades and unlocks available

-- 👹 Boss Fights
-  Every few waves, encounter powerful boss enemies with massive HP and unique damage output.
+  - AdMob rewarded ads for premium shop purchases (WIP).

-- 🔥 100 Total Waves
+- 🔥 100+ Waves
-  Each wave is more intense, riskier, and packed with stronger enemies than the last.
+  - Each wave is more intense, riskier, and packed with stronger enemies and bosses.

+- 🛡️ Interactivity
+  - Modern UI/UX, floating damage text, health bars, and beautiful shaders.
+  - All scripts use type hints, comments, and Godot best practices.

 ---

  🕹️ Controls

- 🖥️ PC:
+PC:
 - `WASD` – Move
 - `Shift` – Dash

- 📱 Mobile:
+Mobile:
 - Virtual Joystick – Move
-- Dash Button – Quick dodge/dash
+- Floating Button – Dash

 ---